Katharina Hammerschmidt

 Katharina Hammerschmidt (14 December 1943 – 29 July 1975) was a German student of pedagogics and sympathizer of the first generation of Red Army Faction (RAF).
 She died in 1975 due to throat cancer, which was treated far too late in a West German state prison.
-When the RAF disbanded in 1998, they remembered Hammerschmidt as one of its victims.
+When the RAF disbanded in 1998, they remembered Hammerschmidt as a victim of the prison system.

 Early life and education

 Katharina Hammerschmidt was born in Gdańsk in 1943.
 She studied pedagogics.

 Career

 In 1970 Hammerschmidt got in touch with the RAF through her friend Gudrun Ensslin.
 She was suspected of having transported weapons packages as a courier and of having rented apartments for the group.
 Police filed a warrant against Hammerschmidt and she flew from West Germany to France.
 Upon the advice by her lawyer Otto Schily, she returned to West Germany and turned herself in to the police on 29 June 1970.
 Schily had expected that Hammerschmidt would be questioned but then released, but she was taken into custody.

 When she began her detention, she complained of health problems.
 After a physical examination, she was prescribed sedatives and laxatives.